-We were incredibly excited to welcome in Ellen DeGeneres for her first appearance on the Stern Show, ahead of the 13th season of "The Ellen DeGeneres Show."
+Ellen DeGeneres made her very first appearance on the Stern Show this morning, ahead of the 13th season of "The Ellen DeGeneres Show."
 Howard and Ellen spent nearly an hour together in a fascinating look at her career and life.
 Check out some highlights from their interview (below).

 At First, It Was Difficult

 While Ellen may be on top of the daytime television world now, that same world was not always so accepting of her back in the day.

 The host and comedian remembered when they couldn't even sell the show in the beginning.
-She was forced to perform standup so that the network executives could be persuaded that "women at home with kids would watch a lesbian on TV."
+She was forced to perform stand-up so the network executives could be persuaded that "women at home with kids would watch a lesbian on TV."

 Moreover, Ellen said she was recently reminded of when she had to film fake test interviews with people like Alanis Morissette and Tom Hanks at her home to prove "a lesbian would have some kind of thing in common with straight people."

 Howard was appalled that as a seasoned entertainer, she was forced to do that.

 Ellen Can't Stop Dancing ...
 Even If She Wants To

 If nothing else, we learned there is at least one guaranteed way for you to annoy Ellen.
 "I don't like when I'm out in public and people start yelling at me to dance like I'm a monkey," she said.